itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

     );
 ```

- ·`next方法`·💥Only one parameter can be passed, and it is a string type, but now if you need to pass two parameters, the solution is 👇:
+ ·`next()`·💥Only one parameter can be passed, and it is a string type, but now if you need to pass two parameters, the solution is 👇:

 1. pass an `argument`, the parameters should be written as `object`.
 2,
 2. you need to convert `object` to `string` and put it in the `next()` method